AnthonyDickson/AuralLearner/README.md

 the exercise and a difficulty if one applies to the exercise.
 Voice control is not available during the exercises.

-It should be noted that voice control is a bit buggy at the moment, and may mishear you occassionally.
+It should be noted that voice control is a bit buggy at the moment, and may mishear you occasionally.

 ### Text to Speech